rocky/python-uncompyle6/README.rst

 'uncompyle6' converts Python byte-code back into equivalent Python source code.
 It accepts byte-codes from Python version 2.5 to 2.7.
-It runs on Python 2.7 and with a little more work Python 3.
+It runs on Python 2.7 and, with a little more work, on Python 3 as well.

 The generated source is fairly readable: docstrings, lists, tuples and hashes are somewhat pretty-printed.